zeppex/mvp/README.md

-# mvp
+# Zeppex MVP Monorepo
-Zeppex MVP monorepo
+ This repository contains both the frontend and backend applications for the Zeppex MVP project.